apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Delivery Services
 -----------------
-This page contains a table displaying all :term:`Delivery Service`\ s visible to the user as determined by their :term:`Tenant`.
+This page contains a table displaying all :term:`Delivery Services` visible to the user as determined by their :term:`Tenant`.

 .. figure:: images/tp_table_ds.png
 	:align: center